ksch-workflows/architecture/src/08_crosscutting-concepts/data-interfaces/index.md

 ## Motivation

 In Spring applications it is possible to use the same class type for the deserialization of payload of HTTP requests and database persistence.
-The may become a problem if not all properties of the type should be accessible on the API.
-Also it may raise security concerns.
+This may become a problem if not all properties of the type should be accessible on the API.
+Also, it may raise security concerns.
 And following the ideas of DDD, the entities should represent the business domain and its rules.
-If the entity is also containing the necessary annotations for the HTTP serialization/deserialization and database serialization/deserialization, the business rules are mixed up and become harder and harder to understand as the application grows over the years.
+If the entity also contains the necessary annotations for the HTTP serialization/deserialization and database serialization/deserialization, the business rules are mixed up with those concerns and become harder to understand as the application grows over the years.

 ## Data interfaces

 In KSCH Workflows, each module has a subproject called "api" where interfaces of data classes reside.
 Those interfaces contain only the getter methods for the properties of the data classes.
-The may be part of event types that are also part of the "api" subproject.
-Or potentially also paramters and return types for API services.
+They may be part of event types that are also part of the "api" subproject.
+Or potentially also parameters and return types for API services.

 ```java
 public interface Patient {